atunanggara/blog/_posts/2020-03-25-First-Post.md

 ![edit pages]({{site.baseurl}}/images/Index-playaround.png)

 A few things to note:
+- The index page is created using markdown, even though it is an html file.
+If you are not familiar with markdown, here are some guides from [fastpages](https://fastpages.fast.ai/markdown/2020/01/14/test-markdown-post.html) or from [github](https://guides.github.com/features/mastering-markdown/)
 - **Line 6** uses `<!--` in the beginning and `-->` at the end to comment the index.html file.
 Since markdown do not have the capacity to comment, I used [html comment tag](https://html.com/tags/comment-tag/) instead.
-- If you are not familiar with markdown, here are some guides from [fastpages](https://fastpages.fast.ai/markdown/2020/01/14/test-markdown-post.html) or from [github](https://guides.github.com/features/mastering-markdown/)
 - The welcome image is taken from [flickr](https://flic.kr/p/7BWCTs).

 ### About Me